 When you click on Add Existing File, you'll see a standard Open File dialogue box appear.
 Navigate to where you saved your Employees.mdf database.
 (If you didn't create a database, navigate to the one you downloaded from our extra files, here: extra files.)
 Click Open on Open File dialogue box.
 You will then see this:

 The database has been added to the project.
 You can see that it has been added by looking at the Solution Explorer on the right.

 Have a look at the Properties screen again.
 Now click on the Settings tab, just below Resources.
-If you have version 2010 or 2012 of Visual Studio Express, you'll see this:
+If you have version 2012 of Visual Studio Express, you'll see this: